kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 Since `local` is set as the environment, the configuration path `conf/local` takes precedence in the example above.
 Hence, any overlapping top-level keys from `conf/base` will be overwritten by the ones from `conf/local`.
 ```

-Calling `conf_loader[]` in the example above throws a `MissingConfigException` error if no configuration files match the given key.
+Calling `conf_loader[key]` in the example above throws a `MissingConfigException` error if no configuration files match the given key.
 If this is a valid workflow for your application, you can handle it as follows:

 ```python
 from kedro.config import ConfigLoader, MissingConfigException